-- Are you confident in it?
-I do believe there’s a gut feeling that writers eventually develop that helps them realize when a piece is finished.
+- If you are confident in it.
+There’s a gut feeling that writers eventually develop that helps them realize when a piece is finished.
 Learn to hear and listen to that voice.

-- Is it important to you?
-Some people write poems just to have written a poem–when the poem has meaning for you is when it might have meaning for someone else.
+- If it is important to you.
+Some people write poems just to have written a poem – when the poem has meaning for you is when it might have meaning for someone else.

-Essentially, your poetry is worth publishing if you believe it to be!
+Essentially, it is worth learning how to publish a poem if you believe it to be!

 If you’re going traditional, there are anthologies, literary journals, and online magazines.
-Some publishers also do social media publication–for example, MicroFlashFic posts micro stories on their Twitter feed.
+Some publishers also do social media publications – for example, MicroFlashFic posts micro-stories on their Twitter feed.

 You have even more options if self-publishing is on your radar.
 You can publish your own collection, post poems on a personal website, send them out in a weekly newsletter, etc.

 Let’s go into detail on these options and look at tips for how to accomplish them.